Professional development sessions

 - Caring for climate and change (years 3 to 10): excursion, incursion or virtual excursion options available

-- Exploring ecosystems (years F to 10): excursion, incursion or virtual excursion options available
+- Exploring ecosystems (years Foundation to 10): excursion, incursion or virtual excursion options available

-- Towards zero waste (years F to 10): excursion, incursion or virtual excursion options available
+- Towards zero waste (years Foundation to 10): excursion, incursion or virtual excursion options available

-- Farming our future (years F to 10): excursion, incursion or virtual excursion options available
+- Farming our future (years Foundation to 10): excursion, incursion or virtual excursion options available

 - Water cycles and solutions (years 3 to 10): excursion, incursion or virtual excursion options available

-You can explore the topics available for different year levels through the CERES incursions and excursions page.
+You can explore the topics available for different year levels in more detail on the CERES incursions and excursions page on the CERES website.

 The Merri Creek Management Committee provides schools with engaging and diverse environmental education opportunities.
 These sessions teach children about the native flora and fauna of the Merri Creek catchment.
 They also offer incursions or excursions.